Ready for the next election, 2023/2024

 Why are the results different to another tactical voting site I saw?

-What about polls?
+But what about polls?

 What about historical general election results?